IBM/trusted-service-identity/docs/spire-helm.md

 export SPIRE_SERVER=spire-server.tornjak.svc.cluster.local
 export SPIRE_PORT=8081
 ```

-Now we can deploy the helm chart, assuming SPIRE server can be accessed (either via Ingress or Service on port 8081).
+Assuming the SPIRE server can now be access from `spire` namespace, either via Ingress or Service on port 8081, we can deploy the helm charts.

-Here we continue using the same cluster name “minikube” and trust domain “openshift.space-x.com”.
+We continue using the same cluster name “minikube” and trust domain “openshift.space-x.com”.

 `--debug` flag shows additional information about the helm deployment: